rlouvet/insight-project/README.md

 ![Sample scenario](https://github.com/rlouvet/insight-project/images/sample_scenario.png "Sample scenario")

-One of the first data processing is to compute the customer paths:
+One of the first data processing job is to compute the customer paths:

 |PathStartTimestamp|CustomerID|Path|Pathlength|
 |---|---|---|---|
 |1515764691|1|[11,28,35,42]|4|